4th Global Conference

 Wednesday 18th March – Friday 20th March 2015

 Our ability to communicate successfully affects so many aspects of our lives.
 Difficulties, indeed failures, or breakdowns in communication can play a major role in hostility, conflict and war.
-Communication problems can also lead to personal frustration and desired outcomes not being realised.
+Communication problems can thwart the successful realisation of desirable outcomes lead to personal frustration and systemic entropy.

 We welcome traditional papers, preformed panels of papers, workshop proposals and other forms of performance recognising that different disciplines express themselves in different mediums.
 Submissions are sought on any aspect of Communications including the following:

-- Breakdowns (e.g. language and gender differences, misinterpretations,mental illness, failure to notice, to listen, effects of complexity, & disagreements etc.)
+– Breakdowns (e.g. language and gender differences, misinterpretations, mental illness, failure to notice, to listen, effects of complexity, and disagreements)

-- Breakthroughs (Creative responses such in music, drama, literature, art, humour, etc.)
+– Breakthroughs (e.g. reactive responses through music, drama, literature, art, and humour)

 – Dialogical Relationships